Water security in Australia: Lachlan River valley

-On 24 October 2009 the Sydney Morning Herald reported that the Lachlan River would stop flowing west of Condoblin within weeks as flows are slashed to keep only part of the river flowing, that the Wyangala Dam could be empty by mid-summer (15 January 2010) and that thousands of households will need to have water trucked to them.
-This situation follows 8 years of drought.
+On 24 October 2009 the Sydney Morning Herald reported that the Lachlan River would stop flowing west of Condobolin within weeks as flows are slashed to keep only part of the river flowing, that the Wyangala Dam could be empty by mid-summer (15 January 2010) and that thousands of households will need to have water trucked to them.
+This situation followed eight years of drought.
 Farmers in the area of the Lachlan Valley where the river will not flow are deeply concerned for the viability of their farms.
 More than 100,000 people live in the total Lachlan catchment.
 14% of NSW agricultural production is generated in the region from a land area of approximately 10% of NSW.

 South Australia

 The Coorong

 The Coorong's future is in doubt because of low flows of water reaching the mouth of the Murray River.
 Acid sulphate soils are being exposed as water levels drop in the Doorong and nearby lakes, adding to the problems in the region.